vitorsalgado/android-boilerplate/README.md

 This project integrates a combination of unit tests, automated tests and code analysis tools.
 All analysis tools are located on folder `tools/linters`.

-### Calabash Automated Tests
-This project has a basic structure for automated tests with Calabash and Cucumber, located on folder `automated/tests`.
-Check [Automated Tests documentation](/automated_tests/README.md) for more details.

 ### Code Analysis tools
 The following code analysis tools are set up on this project: